nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 new, more flexible regions, and also describes how to adjust our error messages.
-The RFC also describes a few other extensions to the borrow checker, the total effect of which is to eliminate many common cases where small, function-local requires would be required to pass the borrow check.
+The RFC also describes a few other extensions to the borrow checker, the total effect of which is to eliminate many common cases where small, function-local code modifications would be required to pass the borrow check.
 (The appendix describes some of the remaining borrow-checker limitations that are not addressed by this RFC.)